-This all does not make for positive news, but there is still a faint light at the horizon!
+This all does not make for much overly positive news, but there is light at the horizon!
 Let us show you why we think the country at the tip of the African continent is still one of the favourite destinations worldwide for tourists, visitors and business travellers and why expats still should consider South Africa a great destination for working and living in this beautiful country.

-Foreigners from all over the world live and work in the country and most of them feel very happy to raise their kids here.
+Foreigners from all over the world live and work in South Africa and most of them feel very happy to raise their kids here as various expat surveys show.
 Tourists and travellers love the fabulous lifestyle South Africa offers.
 South Africa is renowned for the sunny blue skies, a stunning landscape providing rich scenery and endless views, acclaimed cuisine and of course, for its friendly people.

 And expats in South Africa enjoy this every day!
 Reading through the various international travel forums, it becomes clear that many international visitors praise this country not only for its scenic beauty but for its warm and welcoming people and many South African expats living abroad seem to get soon homesick and wonder why they ever left as the grass often is not greener 'on the other side'.